-- Create a civic plaza/gathering space adjacent to the future Woodside/16th Street Purple Line Station when Spring Center is redeveloped. - Add a Civic Green when the WSSC property and Summit Hills redevelop. - Provide a new Urban Greenway/Stream Valley Park when Summit Hills redevelops; study potential to daylight Fenwick Branch (a piped stream), and provide a Community Use Urban Recreational Park with community-oriented recreational amenities nearby but outside of the environmental buffers. - Improve Rosemary Hills-Lyttonsville Local Park to identify opportunities to expand the park and add new facilities. - Improve bicycle and pedestrian connectivity from the park to neighborhoods. - Establish a Neighborhood Green Urban Park/gathering space in the vicinity of the Lyttonsville Purple Line Station as part of residential redevelopment. - Create a new natural surface trail connector to Rock Creek Stream Valley Park. - Coordinate with adjacent property owners to create a more efficient parcel configuration for Rosemary Hills-Lyttonsville Local Park to promote improvements to recreational facilities at this park. - Considering purchasing properties, where feasible and appropriate, that are adjacent to existing parks or meet identified active or passive recreational needs as documented in the current PROS Plan, to reduce active recreation shortages, create better connections, and expand urban green space.
+- Create a civic plaza/gathering space adjacent to the future Woodside/16th Street Purple Line Station when Spring Center is redeveloped. - Add a central Civic Green Urban Park when Summit Hills redevelops. - Provide a new Urban Greenway/Stream Valley Park when Summit Hills redevelops; study potential to daylight Fenwick Branch (a piped stream), and provide a Community Use Urban Recreational Park with community-oriented recreational amenities nearby but outside of the environmental buffers. - Improve Rosemary Hills-Lyttonsville Local Park as follows: - Identify opportunities to enhance visibility of the park from surrounding streets. - Address community requests to expand the park and add new facilities. - Improve bicycle and pedestrian connectivity from the park to neighborhoods. - Establish a Neighborhood Green Urban Park/gathering space in the vicinity of the Lyttonsville Purple Line Station as part of residential redevelopment. - Create a new natural surface trail connector to Rock Creek Stream Valley Park. - Coordinate with adjacent property owners to create a more efficient parcel configuration for Rosemary Hills-Lyttonsville Local Park to promote improvements to recreational facilities at this park.